 Find moments where you can do two things at once that will leave you with a little extra time for those moments where you need to just stop and be in the moment.
 If one of your morning productivity items include listening to a podcast then put it on while you’re preparing breakfast or exercising.
 Read a few pages while you’re eating breakfast.
 Write in your journal while you’re putting on your clothes.
 Some morning activities require you to sit and be still with a clear mind, some you can multi-task.
 Only you know what activities fall into which category for you.

-Hopefully, this article was helpful and you found a new trick to having yourself your best mornings ever.
+Hopefully, these morning tips were helpful and you found a new trick to having yourself the best day ever.
 If it was helpful to you please let me know and if you have any tips yourself please share in the comments!
 I am always looking for ways to improve my mornings so I can have my best day ever!